 Vasalgel is being developed as a “social venture” (designed to make enough profit to be sustainable, but not make a killing).
 The primary goal is to make an affordable, effective male contraceptive widely available, so there’s no opportunity for riches—this is not the next Microsoft stock!
 Also, our format does not allow us to sell stock on the market.
-However, stay tuned for crowdfunding in 2014—or you can donate to the venture’s nonprofit parent, Parsemus Foundation, now, to help keep the project afloat.
+However, you can donate to the venture’s nonprofit parent, Parsemus Foundation, to help keep the project afloat!
+You’ll find the donation link on each of Vasagel’s pages.
 And we are seeking socially-minded donors/investors of $50,000 or more (accredited investors)—so if you know of anybody with that kind of cash who would like to see this succeed, please spread the word!

 Why doesn't Vasalgel use Kickstarter to raise funds?

 Crowdfunding is a great idea for Vasalgel.
-We have looked into Kickstarter but they will not accept this type of project.
-IndieGoGo may be a better fit for Vasalgel.
-Experts have advised that crowdfunding be utilized to help fund human clinical trials – not preclinical work – because most folks want to support the final stages of the project.
-We’ll be looking to crowdfund in 2014 and building awareness for the project in the meantime.
+Kickstarter says they will not accept this type of project (too medical) even though supporters petitioned, but IndieGoGo should be a better fit.
+So why not right away?
+Because crowdfunding experts have advised us to use crowdfunding to help fund human clinical trials – not preclinical work – because most folks want to support the final stages of the project.
+We’ll be looking to crowdfund in late 2014/early 2015, and building awareness for the project in the meantime.

 How effective is Vasalgel?